metramorphosis

 writer/director, animator, designer

-Metamorphosis is a deeply personal narrative that captures an urgent universal truth: that our borders are porous, our lives are co-authored, and the Other is interwoven with the very fabric of Ourselves.
-The narrative unfolds across three scenes that flow continuously from one to the next without cuts or dialogue.
-Much like a dream, it is a world inhabited by loaded projections, a myriad cast of past, present, and possible selves.
-Each takes the form of a female figure, all identical to the next, varying only in scale.
+Inspired by my own weird and wild journey into motherhood, Metamorphosis is a deeply personal narrative that captures an essential and universal truth: that our borders are porous, our lives are co-authored, and the Other is interwoven with the very fabric of Ourselves.
+Much like a dream, this is a world inhabited by symbolic projections.
+Forms that feel familiar and human in one moment might metamorphose into something primal and alien in the next, and back again, and on and on.

 VISUAL DEVELOPMENT